Jamie Bellenoit, LMFT, Ph.D – Executive Director

 Laura O’Donnell is the Director of Education at our school.
 Laura earned her B.A. in Special Education at Dowling College in Oakdale NY, her Master’s degree at the University of Saint Joseph in West Hartford CT, and her Educational Leadership Certification at Sacred Heart University in Fairfield CT.
 Laura first worked as a special education teacher at the Clinic from 1987 through 1993 and then returned in 2006.
 In 2011 Laura was promoted to Head Teacher and was responsible for supervision, training and providing professional development to staff.

 In 2014, Laura was promoted to the new Director of Education.
 Laura’s passion has always been to improve student learning by providing a safe and nurturing educational environment.
-During her transition to her new position as Educational Director, Laura participated in grant writing that allowed for the installation of smart technology in seven of our classrooms.
-This has greatly increased the level of student engagement.
+During her transition to her new position as Educational Director, Laura participated in grant writing that allowed for the installation of smart technology in seven of our classrooms, which has greatly increased the level of student engagement.
 It is our goal to provide our students with quality education and help them develop the social/ emotional skills they need to be successful when they transition back to their home school district.

 Lauren Schempp, LCSW – Director of Special Initiatives

-Molly Mitzman, BA – Development Coordinator
+Molly Getchell, BA – Development Coordinator

 Nereida Lopez – Information Technology Manager